Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 were Windows builds in CI, they all used the MinGW compiler toolchain, with no jobs using MSVC (Microsoft Visual C++).
 We had run into another platform specific difference.

-Fortunately, Axel knew what the problem was.
+Fortunately, h-vetinari knew what the problem was.
 On Linux, Mac OS (and Windows while using MinGW), symbols from shared libraries are exported by default, but with MSVC they must be explicitly exported from shared libraries and explicitly imported into consumers by annotating source code with special compiler directives: `__declspec(dllexport)` for exports and `__declspec(dllimport)` for imports.[^16]